vionaaindah/kotliteProjectAPI/deploy.md

 If you're new to Google Cloud, you can [create an account](https://console.cloud.google.com/freetrial) and new customers also get $300 in free credits to run, test, and deploy workloads.

-**2. Select Project or create Project**

-In the Google Cloud Console, on the project selector page, select or create a Google Cloud project.
+**2. In the Google Cloud Console, on the project selector page, select or create a Google Cloud projec**

-You can[Go to project selector](https://console.cloud.google.com/projectselector2/home/dashboard) to select a project.
+[Go to project selector](https://console.cloud.google.com/projectselector2/home/dashboard) to select a project.

 **3. Make sure that billing is enabled for your Cloud project**